nomad-software/nomad.uk.net/markdown/articles/more-hidden-treasure-in-the-d-standard-library.md

 After the success of the last article detailing [hidden treasures in the D standard library](/articles/hidden-treasure-in-the-d-standard-library.html), I thought I would write another highlighting why the [D programming language](https://dlang.org/) coupled with its great standard library is surprisingly useful.
 The library itself is a vast beast and has been written by some exceptional programmers, so occasionally you stumble across some truly useful and well designed nuggets of code.
 This article shows a few more of these hidden treasures and provides examples of where they could be useful when used in your projects.

-The following code examples make good use of D’s uniform function call syntax and template metaprogramming capabilities.
-Don’t be put off by this as very simple explanations for these can be found [here](/articles/templates-in-d-explained.html) and [here](/articles/alternative-function-syntax-in-d.html).
+The following code examples make good use of D's uniform function call syntax and template metaprogramming capabilities.
+Don't be put off by this as very simple explanations for these can be found [here](/articles/templates-in-d-explained.html) and [here](/articles/alternative-function-syntax-in-d.html).

 ## std.algorithm